maurya-anand/gauchian-enrich/README.md

 - `--help` or `-h`: Display usage instructions.
 - `--version` or `-v`: Display the version of the `gauchian_enrich` tool.

+>[!Note]
+> The `gauchian_enrich` utility performs reverse annotation using the `transvar` tool and the `hg38` reference genome.
+> The reverse annotation process relies on the `hg38` reference genome file (`/ref/hg38.fa`).
+The Docker image for `gauchian_enrich` comes preconfigured with the `hg38` reference genome, eliminating the need for users to download or configure the reference genome manually.

 ### Example usage

 To display usage instructions: